techidaily/site-ai-voice-clone/source/_posts/updated-what-is-chatgpt-wondershare-virbo-glossary.md

 ## Conclusion

  The impact of online live shopping on e-commerce cannot be overlooked.
 Sellers and influencers are actively engaging with shoppers, encouraging them to make purchases in real-time.
 As more people get attracted to this, the role of technology is become more evident.
-For those looking to automate the live shopping experience and save the streaming costs, we highly recommend[Virbo Live](https://virbo.wondershare.com/virbo-live.html) .
+For those looking to automate the live shopping experience and save the streaming costs, we highly recommend [Virbo Live](https://virbo.wondershare.com/virbo-live.html) .
 It offers you AI streamers that will keep your viewers engaged at all times, boosting your online revenue.

 ## Ultimate Guide to Shopee Livestream Selling: Maximize Profits

  Live videos are becoming crucial for promoting and selling stuff in today's online market.
 This trend is especially prevalent in Southeast Asian countries like China, Singapore, and Malaysia.
 People in these regions utilize live-streaming platforms and tools to promote their products.
-This guide explores one of these platforms called[****Shopee Livestream**](https://shopee.com/) .
+This guide explores one of these platforms called [****Shopee Livestream**](https://shopee.com/) .

  We will explain how Shopee's live videos work to help you create content that will interest people.
 Keep reading to learn how to be a**Shopee live seller** to sell things better with this platform and other live-streaming tools.